fgranese/MEAD/README.md

 MEAD is a framework for evaluating detectors based on several attack strategies.

 ### Current package structure
-1. The files with the adversarial samples can be found <a href="https://mega.nz/folder/iC5SGISA#nmnG4J5NhT9RYPR8NcLWpw">here</a>.
-2. The features have been created by executing this <a href="https://github.com/aldahdooh/detectors_review">code</a>.
+The files with the adversarial samples and the features have been created by executing this <a href="https://github.com/aldahdooh/detectors_review">code</a>.
 ```
 Package
 MEAD/